Mini Stroke Recovery and Prophylaxis with Biofeedback

 Metrics

 • RMSSD is the most commonly used and trusted metric.
 It is a clear marker of parasympathetic activity (recovery).
-RMSSD is linked to performance changes, fatigue states, overreaching, and overtraining.
-The return of RMSSD to baseline after exercise has been related to the clearance of plasma catecholamine, lactate, and other metabolic byproducts, in addition to restoring fluid balance and body temperature.
+RMSSD is linked to changes in performance, fatigue states, overreaching, and overtraining.
+The return of RMSSD to baseline after exercise has been associated with the clearance of plasma catecholamines, lactate, and other metabolic byproducts, as well as the restoration of fluid balance and body temperature.

 Therefore, RMSSD serves as a global marker of homeostasis, reflecting various aspects of recovery.
 This marker may explain why planning intense training when HRV is at or above baseline can help improve endurance performance.